 Sage is now negotiating being an online voice student during the COVID-19 pandemic.
 She had moved into campus apartments for her second semester but moved back home when courses moved online.
 Her voice lessons use online apps, and she uses recorded tracks for piano music.
 “We’re getting through it,” she said.
 “We’re finding better quality sounds for the videos, and we still get to see each other—kind of—through video.”

 For her, the extra effort she has put into her education is worth it.
 Sage wants to continue performing, of course.
-But she aspires to be a music educator and provide music therapy on the Reservation.
+But she aspires to be a music educator and provide music therapy.
 “I plan to come back to the Reservation and teach here because that’s something that wasn’t available to me as I was growing up,” Sage said.
 “I want to be able to give other youth that experience because music is just a great outlet.”